Exploration of North America: 18th century

-19th century to present
+19th century

 Lewis and Clark were the first Americans to venture into the newly acquired territory of the Louisiana Purchase, at the order of President Thomas Jefferson.
 They discovered many new geographical features, Indian tribes, and animal and plant species.
 John Colter was a member of the expedition who subsequently became a guide for others in the 'Old West,' and did some explorations of his own.

 John C. Frémont led many important explorations in the Great Plains, Great Basin, Oregon territory, and Mexican Alta California.

 Joseph Reddeford Walker was one of the most prominent of the explorers, and charted many new paths through the West, which often were then utilized by emigrants crossing to settle in Western towns and communities.
 In 1833, his exploring party discovered a route along the Humboldt River across present-day Nevada, ascending the Sierra Nevada following the Carson River and descending via Stanislaus River drainages to Monterey.
 His return route across the southern Sierra was via Walker Pass, named after Walker by John Charles Fremont.
 The approach of the Sierra via the Carson River route later became known as the California Trail, the primary route for the emigrants to the gold fields during the California gold rush.

 As the American population of the West increased, the US government launched ongoing official explorations mainly through the US Army Corps of Topographical Engineers.
 One of the main officers and explorers in this unit was George Wheeler.
 In 1872, the US Congress authorized an ambitious plan to map the portion of the United States west of the 100th meridian at a scale of 8 miles to the inch.
 This plan necessitated what became known as the Wheeler Survey, along with the Clarence King and John Wesley Powell Surveys, and expeditions by Ferdinand Vandeveer Hayden.
 In 1879, all such efforts were reorganized as the United States Geological Survey.